Orléans (federal electoral district): History

 The name of the electoral district was changed in 1997 back to "Carleton—Gloucester", and in 2000 to "Ottawa—Orléans".

-Following the 2012 redistribution of Canada's ridings, the riding will lose the neighbourhood of Beacon Hill South from Ottawa—Vanier, and will gain the Cardinal Creek area from Glengarry—Prescott—Russell and the rural area surrounding Carlsbad Spring from parts of Glengarry—Prescott—Russell and Nepean—Carleton.
+Following the 2012 redistribution of Canada's ridings, the riding lost the neighbourhood of Beacon Hill South from Ottawa—Vanier, and gained the Cardinal Creek area from Glengarry—Prescott—Russell and the rural area surrounding Carlsbad Spring from parts of Glengarry—Prescott—Russell and Nepean—Carleton.

+Following the 2022 Canadian federal electoral redistribution, the riding lost Blackburn Hamlet to Ottawa—Vanier—Gloucester.
+This change came into effect upon the calling of the 2025 Canadian federal election.

+Riding associations

+Riding associations are the local branches of the national political parties: